 SMS: Texts have a higher open rate than email.
 After collecting phone numbers through online booking processes, send targeted text messages advertising offers, promotions and even waitlist notifications.

 Events: Whether you host events for all customers or reserve special occasions for your VIPs, celebrations at your venue help generate excitement and word-of-mouth.

 Direct Mail: Sending coupons, takeaway offers and event invites to a select group of people in the mail is still an effective marketing strategy.
 But before you send mailers, be sure your website and other POS systems are prepared to track the success of your campaigns.

 Pro Tip: As you build out your marketing strategies, remember to track the success of your campaigns to determine what’s worth allocating more time to and what isn’t.
 Digital marketing tracking links will help to determine the return on investment (ROI) of each partnership.

 To continually engage with and respond to your guests via social media, paid ads, events and via email, you’ll need to establish a marketing budget you can stick to each month or quarter.
 You don’t need a lofty budget; you can maintain social media platforms for free, or pay to boost your most impactful posts.
 There’s no set amount we’d recommend, but we do suggest allocating it across your most profitable channels.

 Restaurateurs have a lot on their plates.
 If you don’t develop a marketing plan, it can be easy to get caught up in day-to-day operations and neglect promoting your business.
 Take the time to put together a restaurant marketing plan.
 Then, schedule time for regular reviews of your marketing efforts.

-SevenRooms’ marketing automation software helps you put your marketing efforts on autopilot.
+SevenRooms’ marketing automation and email software help you put your marketing efforts on autopilot.
 Request a demo to see how.